Amorenkaire/In_The_Company_Of_Dragons/README.md

  * Feats
    * Latent Draconic Gift
      * Natural Sorcery
+   * Multiattack

+## Recommended Mods ##
+Toybox.
+Some features are incomplete and require Toybox to bridge the gap (model sizes and known spells).
+Expanded Content.
+Adds additional dragon features that may be useful for your playthrough, such as adding the dragon deities.

 ## Known Issues
 * You'll be referenced as a half-elf in dialogue and events.